School profile Verified 2 June 2026

 How do I apply to Kendrick School?

 1. Read the 2027 admission policy and test guidance: Check the designated-area categories, qualifying-score rules, and registration guidance before starting the process.
 2. Register online for the Kendrick admission test: For 2027 entry, online registration opens on 1 May 2026 and closes at midnight on Wednesday 1 July 2026.
-3. Sit the two admission-test papers: Kendrick says applicants sit two autumn papers covering English, mathematics, verbal reasoning, and non-verbal reasoning.
+3. Sit the two admission-test papers: Applicants sit two autumn papers covering English, mathematics, verbal reasoning and non-verbal reasoning.
 4. Submit your home local authority application: Families must still name Kendrick on the Common Application Form by 31 October 2026.

 When are the key dates for Kendrick School?